 Gum Trees (eucalyptus)

-Gum or eucalyptus trees, considered by many as an Australian native, is the foundation of everything unique to the Blue Mountains and much of Australia.
+Gum or eucalyptus trees, considered by many as Australian native, is the foundation of everything unique to this region and much of Australia.
 In fact, more than 700 eucalypt species are found across Australia.
 Of these, over 100 eucalypt species grow in the Greater Blue Mountains Area, making this one of the only places in the world to have such a large concentration of the eucalypt species and therefore the heart and soul of the evolution of the gum trees.
 This area is also home to three endemic eucalypt species, while another six eucalypt species growing there are listed as threatened in New South Wales, Australia.
 It is these eucalyptus forests that foster the distinct ecology and biodiversity that distinguishes the Blue Mountains region of Australia.

 Most Popular Attractions in Blue Mountains, Australia

 This region has been developed and cultivated over the years as a popular tourist destination.
-It is a place which can be enjoyed by people from all walks of life and across generations.
-This region is famed for its Australian Bushwalking experiences including the Leura Cascades and the Prince Henry Cliff Walk which also lead to many lookout points or sandstone plateaus dotted within its vast landscapes allowing a glimpse of the extensive eucalyptus forests, valleys, and canyons.
+It is a place that can be enjoyed by people from all walks of life and across generations.
+This region is famed for its Australian Bushwalking experiences including the Leura Cascades and the Prince Henry Cliff Walk which also lead to many Blue Mountains lookouts or sandstone plateaus dotted within its vast landscapes allowing a glimpse of the extensive eucalyptus forests, valleys, and canyons.
 Waterfalls such as the Katoomba Falls and the Wentworth Falls are also very popular destinations in the Blue Mountains.
 In fact, Wentworth Falls is a historic town at the base of this area just a one-and-a-half-hour drive west of Sydney.

 Blue Mountains Day Trips